tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Explain to students that the lambda function contains six general building blocks, briefly present these blocks, and open the `lambda_function.py` script on VSCode by highlighting the following:

 1. **Required Libraries:** This section contains all the necessary libraries to code the business logic on the lambda functions, though AWS Lambda supports Python, the runtime doesn't support some common packages such as `pandas`, `numpy` or `requests`, so alternative packages should be used or installed.
-In this demo, we take the current price of bitcoin, making an API call to [CoinMarketCap](https://api.coinmarketcap.com/v1/ticker/bitcoin/), so the `requests` library is imported from the [`botocore` package](https://botocore.amazonaws.com/v1/documentation/api/latest/index.html).
+In this demo, we take the current price of bitcoin, making an API call to the [alternative.me Crypyo API](https://alternative.me/crypto/api/), so the `requests` library is imported from the [`botocore` package](https://botocore.amazonaws.com/v1/documentation/api/latest/index.html).
 A complete list of the python modules available on AWS Lambda can be found [here](https://gist.github.com/gene1wood/4a052f39490fae00e0c3).

 2. **Functionality Helper Functions:** These functions implement business logic and data validation.
 In this demo, we have four helper functions.

     * `parse_float()`: This function securely parses a non-numeric value to float.

-    * `get_btcprice()`: Retrieves the current price of bitcoin in US Dollars from CoinMarketCap.
+    * `get_btcprice()`: Retrieves the current price of bitcoin in US Dollars from the alternative.me Crypyo API.

     * `build_validation_result()`: This function defines an internal validation message structured as a python dictionary.

     * `validate_data()`: This function validates the data provided by the user across the intent's dialog on Amazon Lex according to the business logic.
 In this demo, there are only two rules: (1) the user should be at least 21 years old (2) the amount in US Dollars to convert must be greater than zero.

 Explain to students that the `validate_data()` function uses the `build_validation_result()` function to return a validation result message.
-In this demo, if the user's age is less than 21 or the amount to convert is less than `0`, a `False` result is returned; otherwise, a `True` result is returned.
+In this demo, if the user's age is less than `21` or the amount to convert is less than `0`, a `False` result is returned; otherwise, a `True` result is returned.

 ```python
 def validate_data(birthday, usd_amount, intent_request):